wistefan/i4trust-poc-ai-service/docker/smart-shepherd/README.md

 * Add Sidecar-Proxy and configure for usage with orion instance and using the configured iSHARE key/certificate
 * Pre-configuration (via mongodump) of API Umbrella for: subscription endpoint (orion), notification endpoint, Auth Service Configuration endpoint
+* Initial policy at Keyrock AR allowing the Marketplace to create policies during acquisition
 * Add AI Service